Mean-field approximation for structural balance dynamics in heat-bath: Conclusions

-{In this Comment we present simple analytical approach which describes the first order phase transition observed in thermalised Heider's balance system at the complete graph.} {Our mean-field approximation predicts that the system critical temperature equals to $T^c=(N-2)/a^c$, where $N$ is the number of graph nodes and $a^c\approx 1.71649$ comes from combination of heat-bath and mean-field approximation.
-This temperature corresponds to transition from a system starting close to paradise, $\{x_{ij}\}= x^c\approx 0.796388$, to the disordered system with equal number of positive and negative links.} {The results of computer simulations agree within estimated uncertainties with our analytical calculations.}
+In this paper we present a simple analytical approach, which describes the first-order phase transition observed in thermalized Heider's balance systems on the complete graphs.
+The proposed mean-field approximation predicts that the critical temperature of the system is equal to $T^c=(N-2)/a^c$, where $N$ is the number of graph nodes, and $a^c\approx 1.71649$.
+This temperature corresponds to a discontinuous transition from a critical state $\{x_{ij}\}= x^c\approx 0.796388$ (that is close to the paradise state) to an unbalanced state with the same number of positive and negative links $\{x_{ij}\}=x^0=0$.
+At the critical point $(T_c,x_c)$ the upper stable solution $x^s(T)$ for a fixed point of Equation \eqref{eq:aMT}---corresponding to a state of paradise dressed with thermal fluctuations at a given temperature $T$---coincides with the unstable branch $x^u(T)$ that is a separatrix, i.e. a boundary between initial conditions leading to the ``nearly paradise'' solution $x^s(T)$ or to the disordered solution $x^0$.
+For $T>T_c$ the solution $x^s(T)$ does not exist anymore and the system is always evolving towards $x^0$.
+This bifurcation scenario corresponds to the well-known fold catastrophe [see Figures \ref{avexx_vs_T}(a) and \ref{avexx_vs_T}(c)].

-On the other hand, starting with randomly selected $x_{ij}=\pm 1$ we reach in simulation only the disordered state with $\{ x_{ij}\}=0$ corresponding to stable fixed point $x^0$.
+At the critical point, the system energy density changes from $\overline{E}=-(x^c)^3$ to the value $\overline{E}=0$ [see Figures \ref{avexx_vs_T}(b) and \ref{avexx_vs_T}(d)].
+The results of computer simulations agree within the estimated uncertainties with our analytical calculations providing that initial conditions are close to the paradise state $\{x_{ij}(t=0)\}= 1$.